Stupnikjs/sdl2/readme.md

-GENERATE WAV FILE BASED ON THE PATERN CHOSED

-CONVERT BUFFER TO WAV

-convert any buffer to wav file

-CONVERT SEQUENCE OF INSTRUMENTS TO BUFFER

-COMBINE INSTRUMENTS

-LOAD WAV FILE TO BUFFER

-read wav file to buffer

 Positions   Sample Value         Description
 1 - 4       "RIFF"               Marks the file as a riff file.
 Characters are each 1. byte long.